bradleypuckett/Comptool-MPLS-IP/README.md

     int outInterface;
 };
 ```
 During a route lookup, a variable is used to store the current next hop interface.
-If a non-zero outInterface is encountered while traversing the trie, the varaible is overwritten with the value of outInterface.
+If a non-zero outInterface is encountered while traversing the tree, the varaible is overwritten with the value of outInterface.
 This allows the most precise exit interface to be selected even if there are multiple overlapping routes.

 #### Jenkins Hash Table